the-wing/team-procs/Eng/Hiring.md

 As a Wing Employee who is taking part in the hiring process, please familiarize yourself with the steps below and each goal of the steps.

 ## Initial Screen
 Typically done over the phone after someone has submitted their application.
+The purpose of the phone screen is to get a sense of the candidates experience both from a technical and from a "teaming" perspective.
+We don't ask any trick gotcha questions ever, and certainly not during the phone screen, but do not feel uncomfortable getting nerdy if the conversation drifts that way.
+The primary "interviewy" things we want to know by the end of the call that are:
+ - What is the candidate's timeline for a new role and where are the in the process with other interviews?
+ - What about their previous roles and teams did they like
+ - What about their previous roles and teams did they not like

 ## Onsite